xyzcenter/Baselight_Training_Manual/grading/gestural-editing-.....-21.md

-Baselight v5 Training Manual

-2 Move through the timeline and for each shot change adjust the Exposure setting so that the shots match.
+2. Move through the timeline and for each shot change adjust the Exposure setting so that the shots match.

 In this exercise, you are matching the shots by eye.
 However, to help with accuracy you can also start to look at the histogram, which appears in Baselight by default.
 We don’t provide a full explanation in this section, but it’s a useful tool to refer to when working with image.

-Baselight v5 Training Manual

 2 Move through the timeline and for each shot change adjust the Exposure setting so that the shots match.